Investing in Japan

 Nippon Aerosil Co., Ltd. is a joint venture company owned by German chemical manufacturer Evonik Industries AG and Mitsubishi Materials Corporation.
 The company manufactures, researches, develops, and sells specialty chemical products known as AEROSIL® (ultrafine silica).
-JETRO interviewed the President of Nippon Aerosil, Dr. Michael Doludda about the company’s business situation in Japan and future prospects.
+JETRO interviewed the President of Nippon Aerosil, Dr. Michael Doludda (as of January 2016) about the company’s business situation in Japan and future prospects.

 Nippon Aerosil Co., Ltd. (hereinafter referred to as “Nippon Aerosil”) is one of four Japanese corporations that are part of the major German chemical industrial group Evonik.

 Evonik Industries was established as recently as 2007, but the origin traces back about 150 years.
 The roots go back to predecessor companies such as Degussa (founded 1873), Goldschmidt (1842), SKW Trostberg (1908), Röhm and Haas (1907) or Chemische Werke Hüls (1938), just to name the largest.
 The headquarters of the company is located in Essen, Germany.
 With plants located in 25 countries around the world, the company has more than 33,000 employees with sales reaching 13.5 billion euros in 2015.
 Focusing on research and development, the company has over 2,700 R&D staff members in more than 35 locations around the world.
 In 2015 the R&D budget was 434 million euros.